-- Implemented more modern policy and claims administration systems in 2015 and 2016, respectively, providing numerous benefits to agents and policyholders, including more payment and self-service options, and enhancing internal and external operational efficiency. - Reorganized the Underwriting department to effectively manage workflows, reducing seasonal backlogs. - Incorporated risk visualization into the inspection process, using aerial imagery and third-party data to more efficiently assess insurability, rate more accurately, and increase the total number of property inspections while reducing the cost per inspection on a per policy basis. - Installed a dedicated billing system consistent with industry best practices. - In-sourced document production to better integrate with our other internal processes, reducing the time and costs associated with both incoming and outgoing mail.
+- Continue to enhance agent and policyholder payment and self-service options through the Association's policy and claims administration systems. - Improved and maintained turnaround times on all renewal policy and new business submissions, endorsements, and policy cancellations transactions, with more than 95% of transactions processed within 10 days. - Reorganized the Underwriting department to effectively manage workflows, reducing seasonal backlogs. - Regularized Association-wide telephone service standards with enterprise calibration and optimized the Association's voice system to provide scalability, efficiently route callers to the appropriate resources, and reduce caller wait times. - Incorporated risk visualization into the property inspection process, using aerial imagery and thirdparty data to more efficiently assess insurability, rate more accurately, and increase the number of inspections while reducing the cost per inspection on a per policy basis. - Installed a dedicated billing system consistent with industry best practices. - In-sourced document production to better integrate with our other internal processes, reducing the time and costs associated with both incoming and outgoing mail.